DanaAlJar/Nanodegree-Project-4-Website-Optimization/README.md

 - moved "document.body.scrollTop / 1250" outside the for loop
 - reduced the amount of animated pizzas from 200 to 20
 - moved  calculation of "dx" and "newwidth" outside the for loop in function "changePizzaSizes" and assigned all the elements from "document.getElementsByClassName("randomPizzaContainer")"" to a variable "pizzaContainers"
+- dynamically calculate the total amount of animated pizzas dependent on window width
+- replaced "querySelector(..)" with "getElementById(..)"

 MORE INFORMATION ABOUT WEBSITE PERFORMANCE